SegersIan/blog/blog/_posts/2024-05-13-everything-as-code.md

 ---
-title: You should pursue Everything-As-Code
+title: You should do Everything-As-Code
 summary: By adopting *-as-code methodologies/tools you can achieve advanced living documentation and enjoy an improved AI experience.
-date: 2017-09-21
+date: 2024-05-13
 tags:
   - IaC
   - DevOps